Adaptations to the Home

 Personal Alarm Systems

 If the person you care for lives alone, being able to summon help immediately in an emergency can offer peace of mind.
 Personal alarm systems (also known as community alarm services) could be installed for them.
 They work through a base unit in the home, which is connected to the phone line.
 By pressing a large button that is on the unit or on a pendant worn around your loved one’s neck, they will be connected with an operator who can arrange the help required.
 This may be the emergency services or a member of their family; equally, it may be a neighbour, friend, or yourself as their carer.
-Some charities - like Age Concern, (www.ageconcern.org.uk) - organise personal alarm systems that are used by disabled, older and less able people.
+Some charities - like Age UK, (www.ageuk.org.uk) - organise personal alarm systems that are used by disabled, older and less able people.

 There are a wide variety of different aids and adaptations available for the home on which the Disabled Living Foundation (www.dlf.org.uk) can give further information.
 The right equipment can make a big difference to your quality of life and that of the person you care for.
 It can also help them live more independently in their own home.
 As many of the aids and adaptations can be expensive, it is a good idea to get specialist advice and where possible try out equipment before buying it.